jellyfin/jellyfin-apiclient-python/README.md

 For details on what the individual API calls do or how to do a certain task, you will probably find the [Jellyfin MPV Shim](https://github.com/iwalton3/jellyfin-mpv-shim) and [Jellyfin Kodi](https://github.com/jellyfin/jellyfin-kodi) repositories useful.

+## New OpenAPI client

+This repository now contains scaffolding for an OpenAPI-driven client that exposes async and sync wrappers.
+See the usage guide at `docs/source/manual/new_openapi_client_docs.rst` for examples.

 ## Running the tests

 The test suite is run via `tox`, and you can install it from PyPi.